 Skip to main content

 Many recent works have highlighted the possibility of extracting data from trained machine-learning models.
 However, these examples are typically performed under idealistic conditions and it is unclear if the risk prevails under more realistic assumptions.
-LeakPro will facilitate such testing.
+LeakPro aimed at facilitating such testing.

 Challenges